Our Vision and How We Live Up To It

 We aim to achieve this by bringing together people, who are passionate and knowledgeable about innovative and effective ways to address future climate problems (i.e. increased impacts by hurricanes, droughts, floods, sea-level rise etc.) and who are keen to learn, share and collaborate.
-We provide interactive formats that allow our collaborators and fellows to collectively (a) pursue work opportunities, (b) develop new, innovative, equitable and just approaches to climate risk management and nature-based solutions and (c) learn and exchange in order to spread the ‘word’ and the ‘knowledge’ about possible solutions.
+We provide interactive formats that allow our collaborators and fellows to collectively (a) pursue and create work opportunities, (b) develop new, innovative, equitable and just approaches to climate risk management and nature-based solutions and (c) learn and exchange in order to spread the ‘word’ and the ‘knowledge’ about possible solutions.
 By doing so, we aim to overcome constraints and limitations that we have encountered in other organisations that we previously worked for.
 The ambition is international in scope and focuses on the ‘how’ we operate apart from the ‘what’ we do (see our expertise and our projects).

 Who We Are?

 - passionate movers and shapers in our Coordination Hub that lay the groundwork to shape the formats that others use;

 - professionals that work as project staff in our transdisciplinary projects and initiatives advancing (a) action-oriented research; (b) effective advisory services; (c) impactful capacity development, learning and training and (d) knowledge brokering to walk the ‘last mile’ of knowledge-based services; and

 - a global network of like-minded researchers, experts and advisors.

 PlanAdapt has grown as a grassroots and informal network of collaborators since 2017.
 Then in late 2019, PlanAdapt was founded as an organisation to consolidate, support and strategically grow the network.
 We are like-minded professionals who share the same underlying principles that frame our doing: